laxuanlinh/awscertifieddev/monitoring.md

 - More segments = more cost
 - Can modify sampling without mod code
 - By default, X-Ray records 1st request each second, 5% of any additional requests
-- 1 request per sec is the reservoir, which ensures there is at least 1 trace is recorded as long as the service is serving requests
+- 1 request per sec is the reservoir, which ensures there is at least 1 trace is recorded
 - 5% is the rate of the rest when the reservoir is full (ex: 1 request is already sent)
 - Can create rule to set reservoir and rate
 - For example: